- Getting Started: Ink WordPress Theme Documentation

-In this area of your theme option you will be able to completely edit the WordPress account pages template, add your style for your login, register and reset WordPress pages following the Ink WordPress Theme documentation, guide & tutorial.
+In this area of your theme option, you can completely edit the WordPress account pages template, add your style for your login, register and reset WordPress pages following the Ink WordPress Theme documentation, guide & tutorial.

 WooCommerce – Theme Options #

-All the Visualmodo Themes comes with the most popular e-commerce WordPress plugin, the WooCommerce and you can edit this plugins default template pages here in the case you want to build a store.
+All the Visualmodo Themes come with the most popular e-commerce WordPress plugin, the WooCommerce, and you can edit this plugin’s default template pages here in case you want to build a store.

 In the first theme options panel area, you can edit the layout for the main shop page and for the single product page, choose the sidebar location or do not use a sidebar.

 In this area of your theme options, under your WooCommerce tab, you can edit your header shop/store page style, add an image background, a slider build-in revolution slider plugin, the color, the title text, and content caption.
 Finally, the navigation menu style.

 Visual Elements Plugin – Shortcodes #

 The best way to create amazing pages with the theme is by using the Ink WordPress theme custom page builder elements.
 In this area, we will show you how to use it.
 You can use this shortcode to build pages, posts or galleries. ]